fmahoudeau/ShelfNet-Human-Pose-Estimation/README.md

-# ShelfNet for Human Pose Estimation

-Real-time highly accurate Human Pose Estimation using ShelfNet with PyTorch.
+# Real-time highly accurate Human Pose Estimation using ShelfNet with PyTorch

 This repository is the result of my curiosity to find out whether ShelfNet is an efficient CNN architecture for computer vision tasks other than semantic segmentation, and more specifically for the human pose estimation task.
-The answer is a clear yes, with 74.6 mAP and xx FPS on the MS COCO keypoints task which represents a 4x boost in FPS for an accuracy similar to the current state of the art.
+The answer is a clear yes, with 74.6 mAP and xx FPS on the MS COCO keypoints task which represents a 4x boost in FPS with an accuracy similar to the current state of the art.

 This repository includes: